 It had been over an hour since I’d seen another living soul besides the deck-hands on the approaching P&Os, skylarks, Exmoor ponies, and the dashing pilot of a low flying spitfire, but suddenly there was a stranger close by, walking menacingly towards me.
 I glanced down, planning my first move: If necessary, I’d attempt a swift kick to the goolies, maybe an eye-gouge.
 Could I swing my rucksack at him like a gladiator net and make a run for it?
-Every sinew in my body snapped alert and I hoped that this might make me appear bigger, stronger and more muscular, my face wearing an expression of ‘don’t f**k with me, Sunshine’.
+Every sinew in my body snapped alert and I hoped that this might make me appear bigger, stronger and more muscular, my face wearing an expression of ‘Don’t f**k with me, Sunshine’.
 He was close now; I lowered my gaze to the rabbit-nibbled sward, beneath which he surely planned to bury my mutilated corpse.
-As we passed within touching distance he said a shy hello, I offered an unambiguous smile, and then he was gone, most probably lurking in a hawthorn, just out of sight, eagerly anticipating his imminent frenzied attack as he watched my irresistibly alluring figure retreating.
+As we passed within touching distance he said a shy hello, I offered a brief unambiguous smile, and then he was gone, most probably lurking in a hawthorn, just out of sight, eagerly anticipating his imminent frenzied attack as he watched my irresistibly alluring figure from behind.

 In moments of weakness this sort of ludicrous scenario can play out in my head as I stride out on solo countryside expeditions.